AgnostiqHQ/covalent/doc/source/api/executers/dask.rst

 🔌 Dask Executor
 """""""""""""""""""""""""""

 Executing tasks (electrons) in a Dask cluster.
-This is the default executer when covalent is started without the :code:`--no-cluster` flag.
+This is the default executor when covalent is started without the :code:`--no-cluster` flag.

 .. code:: python